-The sponsor to the Academy Trust, King's Cross Central Limited Partnership (KCCLP) donated £50,000 towards annual operating costs (2019: £50,000).
+The sponsor to the Academy Trust, King's Cross Central Limited Partnership (KCCLP) donated £50,000 towards annual operating costs (2020: £50,000).

-Centre for Literacy in Primary Education - a company in which Louise Johns-Shepherd - a trustee is the CEO was used for consultancy services amounting to £3,908 (2019: £940).
+Centre for Literacy in Primary Education - a company in which Louise Johns-Shepherd - a trustee is the CEO was used for consultancy services amounting to £NIL (2020: £3,908).

-No other related party transactions took place in the period of account, other than certain trustees' remuneration and expenses already disclosed in note 10.
+No other related party transactions took place in the period of account, other than certain governors' remuneration and expenses already disclosed in note 10.